 Terrain height is interpreted as being described in feet above ground level unless followed by the word meters, and is added on top of the terrain specified in the SDF data for the locations specified.
-Be aware that each user-defined terrain feature specified will be interpreted as being 3-arc seconds in both latitude and longitude in splat and 1 arc-second in latitude and longitude in splat-hd.
-Features described in the user-defined terrain file that overlap previously defined features in the file are ignored by SPLAT! to avoid ambiguity.
+Be aware that each user-defined terrain feature specified will be interpreted as being 3-arc seconds in both latitude and longitude.
+Features described in the user-defined terrain file that overlap previously defined features in the file are ignored by SPLAT!.